cbcrg/grape-nf/README.md

 of software for you.
 See http://www.vagrantup.com for more details about Vagrant.

-The Vagrant environment uses the Ubuntu Precise 64 virtual machine, if you don't have it in your Vagrant boxes list, just add it with the following command:
+The Vagrant environment uses the Ubuntu Precise 64 virtual machine, if you don't have it in your Vagrant boxes list, it will be downloaded automatically.

-    $ vagrant box add precise64 http://files.vagrantup.com/precise64.box

-When done, move in the pipeline root folder `grape-nf` and enter the following command to launch the VM:
+To launch the VM move to the pipeline root folder `grape-nf` and enter the following command:

     $ vagrant up